LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-5-the-grand-explorers.md

 Friends with… alerted me that I might have visitors headed my way."
 The elven scholar eyes you all wearily.
 "So, to what do I owe the pleasure of such a visit?"

+- The city of seven-arches.
+- The party meets Finara.
+- The party make their way to the seven arches.

+You cross the stone bridge.
+The druidic guards do not prevent your passage, though eye your group wearily.

+You pass by a few outer buildings, workshops, guard rooms, toilets, and before the group is a large round stone corridor.

+ANY magically attuned characters will feel primal magical essence here.
+Anyone else simply feels a heaviness in the air, a great pressure on the mind and body.

+Streaks of light pierce the walls from above through the vines and cracked stone.

+The group walks through the dark corridors until they reach the inner courtyard: the seven arches.

+< Image >

+Despite the time of day, it is impossible dark during your walk in the corridor, with the green light piercing through.
+Now you stand in what seems like midnight, your personal time pieces will tell you to be mid-afternoon, but the sky is dark.

+Seven stone archways stand in a neat circle in this large space.

+Each archway is 10 metres tall and over 5 metres feet wide.

+Multicolored lights of unknown provenance warp and weave across the arches’ stone faces.

+Surrounding the arches is a circle of dwarf oak trees, each tree towers over the group, stretching high into the sky, well above the arches, as if feeding off their energy or reaching for something in the sky itself.

+Each tree you estimate to be at least 50 metres tall but not exceeding much more than 3 metres in width.

+A glowing hempen rope tied around the tree trunks forms a barricade.

+In the middle of the circle of arches, a small podium clearly used for rituals sits about 3 metres tall.

+The only light is provided by floating lanterns that hang in the air.
+They seem to be made of wood with dancing lights inside them that look like dozens of hectic fireflies.